 Requirement(s) Indicator(s) 4.1.1: Residents are appropriately supervised.
-4.1.1.1: There are effective central policies and guidelines regarding supervision, that consider discipline- and program-specific contexts, and allow for program-specific additions and/or variations, as appropriate.
+4.1.1.1: There are effective central policies or guidelines regarding supervision that consider discipline- and program-specific contexts, and allow for program-specific additions and/or variations, as appropriate.
 4.1.1.2: Residency programs are supported to identify and remediate inadequate supervision.
 4.1.1.3: Teachers, residents, and learning site staff (e.g. site coordinators, site directors) are aware of the process to report concerns regarding resident supervision.

-4.1.2: Patient safety is promoted throughout residency programs and learning sites.
-4.1.2.1: The review of safety policies and guidelines is informed by data relating to adverse events involving residents and all individuals involved in resident teaching. programe and roaming encor 4.1.2.2: Residency programs are provided with resources and expertise to facilitate the incorporation of patient safety in residency programs.
-4.1.2.3: Reporting of resident performance and/or status to the medical regulatory authority when such reporting is required is systematic, timely, and transparent.
-4.1.2.4: The postgraduate office provides residents with timely educational accommodation, leaves of absence, and withdrawal processes, as appropriate, and when deemed necessary (e.g., for patient safety).
-4.1.2.5 [Exemplary]: The postgraduate office has a designated individual focused on quality of care and patient safety, providing support to residency programs.
-4.1.3: Residency education occurs in a safe learning environment.
-4.1.3.1: Safety is actively promoted throughout the learning environment for all those involved in residency education.
-4.1.3.2: There is an (are) effective central policy(ies) addressing residents' physical, psychological, and professional safety, including but not limited to: Travel Patient encounters (including house calls) After-hours consultation Patient transfers (e.g., Medevac) Fatigue risk management Complaint management consider discipline- and program-specific contexts and allow for program-specific additions and/or variations, as appropriate.
-4.1.3.4: Concerns with the safety of the learning environment are appropriately identified and remediated.
-4.1.3.5: There is an effective plan for management of resident involvement in extraordinary circumstances (e.g., mass casualty events and epidemics).
-4.1.3.6 [Exemplary]: There are central resources available for residency programs and residents to help support, develop, and implement Fatigue Risk Management Plans (FRMP).
-4.1.4.1: There is a positive learning environment for all involved in 4.1.4: Residency education residency education. occurs in a positive learning environment that promotes 4.1.4.2: There is an (are) effective central policy(ies) addressing residents' wellness, including but not limited to absences and resident wellness. educational accommodation.
-4.1.4.3: Central policies and guidelines regarding resident wellness consider discipline- and program-specific contexts and allow for program-specific additions and/or variations, as appropriate.
-4.1.4.4: The postgraduate office has an effective mechanism for reporting and addressing instances of mistreatment.
-4.1.4.5: There is a designated, confidential support resource/service which residents experiencing wellness difficulties, including stress and illness, can access.
+- 4.1.2: Patient safety is promoted throughout residency programs and learning sites. - 4.1.2.1: The review of safety policies and guidelines is informed by data relating to patient safety incidents involving residents and all individuals involved in resident teaching. - 4.1.2.2: Residency programs are provided with resources and expertise to facilitate the incorporation of patient safety in residency programs. - 4.1.2.3: Reporting of resident performance and/or status to the medical regulatory authority when such reporting is required is systematic, timely, and transparent. - 4.1.2.4: The postgraduate office has effective mechanisms to support residency programs to provide educational curricula in quality improvement and patient safety. - 4.1.3: Residency education occurs in a safe learning environment. - 4.1.3.1: Safety is actively promoted throughout the learning environment for all those involved in residency education. - 4.1.3.2: Effective central policies and processes are in place addressing residents' physical, psychological, and professional safety, including but not limited to: - After-hours consultation - Complaints and allegations of malpractice - Fatigue risk management - Hazardous materials - Infectious agents - Ionizing radiation - Patient encounters (including house calls) - Patient transfers (e.g., Medevac) - Safe disclosure of patient safety incidents - Travel - Violence, including sexual and gender-based violence. - 4.1.3.3: Central policies and processes regarding resident safety consider discipline- and program-specific contexts and allow for program-specific additions and/or variations, as appropriate. - 4.1.3.4: Concerns with the safety of the learning environment are appropriately identified and remediated. - 4.1.3.5: There is an effective plan for management of resident involvement in extraordinary circumstances (e.g., mass casualty events and epidemics). - 4.1.3.6 [Exemplary]: There are central resources available for residency programs and residents to help support, develop, and implement Fatigue Risk Management Plans (FRMP). - 4.1.4: Residency education occurs in a positive learning environment that promotes resident wellness. - 4.1.4.1: There is a positive learning environment for all involved in residency education. - 4.1.4.2: Confidential resident wellness support is in place and accessible to address physical, psychological, and professional resident wellness concerns. - 4.1.4.3: Effective central policies and processes are in place regarding resident absences and educational accommodation. - 4.1.4.4: Central policies and guidelines regarding resident wellness consider discipline- and program-specific contexts and allow for program-specific additions and/or variations, as appropriate.